-In March 2012 her first feature film ‘De Tu Ventana a la Mía’ was released, produced by Amapola Films, Oria Films and Zentropa Spain, and starring Maribel Verdú.
-The movie has received several national and international awards and has achieved some commercial success.
-In December 2015 her next film ‘La Novia’ was launched.
-It was a free adaptation of Federico García Lorca’s ‘Bodas de Sangre’.
-It was produced by Get in the Picture Productions (Spain), Cinecromatix (Germany) y Mantar Films (Turkey).
-The preview took place at the 63rd Edition of San Sebastian Film Festival, where it received critical acclaim.
-It was the most nominated and awarded film at the 2016 Goya Awards, 2016 Feroz Awards, 2016 CEC Awards and 2016 Paramount Channel Awards, including Best Director, Best Film and Best Adapted Screenplay, among others.
-Both films have achieved great success in Spain and have been released in more than 20 countries.
+In March 2012 he released his first feature film, “De tu ventana a la mía”, produced by Amapola Films, Oria Films and Zentropa Spain, starring Maribel Verdú, reaped numerous national and international awards, and a great commercial tour.
+In December 2015 he released “La novia”, a free adaptation of the play Bodas de Sangre, by Federico García Lorca, produced by Get in the Picture Productions (Spain), Cinecromatix (Germany) and Mantar Films (Turkey).
+To date the film has been nominated and awarded extensively at the 2016 Goya Awards, 2016 Feroz Awards, 2016 CEC Awards, 2016 Paramount Channel Awards among others.

 She is currently developing her new film projects: “Barbazul”, based on the French folk tale collected by Perrault, in an international production led by Morena Films, and “El arte de la entrevista”, script written in collaboration with Juan Mayorga , author of the play on which the project is based.

 In addition to her work as a director, she has developed an extensive academic career linked to teaching and research.

 She has been a member of the Board of Directors of CIMA (Assembly of Spanish Women Filmmakers) and Vice-President and founding member of EWA (European Women Audiovisual).